ronimk/fun-with-macros/LazyEval/README.md

 Paul Graham's On Lisp (pp. 211-212) contains a simple language for lazy evaluation.
-The aim of this exercise is to extend it and make a few abstractions that makes it easier to program in the Lazy Evaluation language of On Lisp.
+The aim of this exercise is to extend it and make a few abstractions that makes it easier to program in it.
 The task is divided into two parts:

 1. make a first rudimentary draft for the extensions.